nikhilogic/ngNGrid/README.md

 # ngNGrid
+ * Version: 1.0
+ * License: MIT

 ## This is an extensible and customizable grid control built in angular js.

+### Demo: See the demo [here](https://nikhilogic.github.io/)

+### Download :
+    Download using the "Download ZIP" button on the right panel.
+This contains minified .js and .css file.

 ### Salient Features:
  - Allows to create different types of column data (button, label, custom format...)